danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Articles/Getting-Started-Article.md

 There are however many other scroll utilities in this library.
 Some have been replaced by native SwiftUI features that have been added after this library was first released, but are kept due to backwards compatibility.

 ## How to track scroll offset

-ScrollKit has a ``ScrollViewWithOffsetTracking`` that triggers an action when it's scrolled:
+Althouth there are native alternatives, ScrollKit has a ``ScrollViewWithOffsetTracking`` that triggers an action when it's scrolled:

 ```swift
 struct MyView: View {